HDB-1/quiz_project/project-two/README.md

 As a user, so I can change who’s turn it is to answer:
 I would like to be able to click the current user to toggle who it is

+As a user, so I can skip questions I don’t know the answer to:
+I would like to a button to skip to the next question

 After quiz

 As a user  so that I know how well I did in the quiz: